Autism Awareness: From Visibility to True Inclusion

 What is Autism Awareness and why is it important?

-Autism Awareness promotes accurate understanding of the autistic neurotype and advocates for acceptance and inclusion.
-It matters because it reduces stigma, informs policy, and leads to concrete changes—communication access, sensory accommodations, and equitable participation.
+Autism Awareness promotes accurate understanding of the autistic neurotype.
+It advocates for acceptance and inclusion.
+It matters because it reduces stigma, informs policy, and leads to concrete changes, including communication access, sensory accommodations, and equitable participation.

 How can I support Autism Awareness in my community?

-Center autistic voices, share accurate information, and push for inclusive policies in schools, clinics, and workplaces.
-Host sensory-friendly events, add quiet spaces, and normalize communication choices (AAC, text, visuals).
+Center autistic voices.
+Share accurate information.
+Push for inclusive policies in schools, clinics, and workplaces.
+Host sensory-friendly events, add quiet spaces, and normalize communication choices.
 Measure success by whether autistic people feel safe, respected, and included.

 What are common misconceptions about autism?

-Misconceptions include the ideas that autistic people lack empathy, that autism looks the same in everyone, or that it must be “treated away.”
-In reality, autism is a diverse neurotype; empathy may be expressed differently; and support should focus on access, autonomy, and wellbeing—not on suppressing autistic traits.
+Common misconceptions include the ideas that autistic people lack empathy, that autism looks the same in everyone, or that it must be “treated away.”
+In reality, autism is a diverse neurotype.
+Empathy may be expressed differently.
+Support should focus on access, autonomy, and wellbeing, not on suppressing autistic traits.

 Where can I find reliable, affirming information?

 Look for autistic-led or neurodiversity-affirming sources and local community groups that offer practical tools and rights-based guidance.
-Seek resources that emphasize respect, autonomy, accessibility, and inclusion across the lifespan.
+Seek resources that emphasize respect, autonomy, accessibility, and inclusion.

-Haven Health & Wellness offers neurodiversity-affirming autism evaluations and guidance for families, adults, schools, and organizations.
-We help communities translate Autism Awareness into everyday inclusion—through accurate information, respectful assessment, and practical supports.
+Haven Health Autism Assessments offers neurodiversity-affirming autism evaluations and guidance for families, adults, schools, and organizations.
+We help communities translate Autism Awareness into everyday inclusion through accurate information, respectful assessment, and practical supports.

 Serving Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.